Los Angeles Criminal Defense Lawyer

 A: Establishing an alibi, which includes providing proof that the defendant was not present where and when the crime took place, proves that they could not have done the crime.
 This is one of the most effective and convincing legal defenses used when accused of committing a crime in California.
 The chances of being acquitted substantially increase if an alibi can be established.

-Finding a Los Angeles Criminal Defense Law Firm
+Contact Our Los Angeles Criminal Defense Law Firm

 The first step anyone facing criminal charges should take after being arrested is contacting a criminal defense lawyer.
 Once representation is secured, a criminal defense attorney can start building a case, helping their client prepare for arraignment.
 Gibbons & Gibbons are top-tier Los Angeles criminal defense attorneys ready to take on any client.
 Visit our website and contact us today for more information on our services.